One of the first questions that every carton box manufacturer asks our company is: What folder-gluer packer is right for me?

 And those price ranges always depend on the scope of automation that each folder-gluer packer is offering.

-That is, folder-gluer packers fall into 4 categories of automation that define their scope: Manual, Semi-Auto, Auto and Full-Auto.
+That is, folder-gluer packers fall into 4 categories of automation that define their scope: Manual packing, Semi-Automated packing, Automated packing and Fully-Automated packing.

 It is noteworthy to mention that those 4 levels of automation are our own definitions and not dictionary definitions.
 They are always relative to what happens after the folder-gluer.

-The most basic packing help station costs approximately $5000 CAD.
-At IMPACK, “the most basic packing help station” is simply a tilting table.
+IMPACK’s most basic Packing Help Station costs approximately $5000 CAD and it is simply a tilting table.

 If you add an accumulation conveyor to your tilting table, this will drive the cost up by an extra $15,000-$22,000 CAD.
 This means that you now have an accumulation conveyor + a tilting table as part of your “Packing Help Station” package.

 If you add a box turner to your accumulation conveyor and tilting table, this will drive the cost up by an extra $5000-$37,000 CAD.
 This means that you now have an accumulation conveyor + a tilting table + a box turner as part of your “Packing Help Station” package.